harismuneer/Ultimate-Social-Scrapers/README.md

 ## Features 🚀

-A bot that scrapes the following sections about a <b>user's Facebook profile</b> including:
+A bot that scrapes the following sections from Facebook:

+### 1) User's Profile
 - photos (uploaded and tagged)
 - videos (uploaded and tagged)
 - user likes (pages liked including movies, books, interests etc)